Victor Rojas: Executive career

+Rojas served as Assistant General Manager and later General Manager of the Newark Bears of the independent Atlantic League from 2001-2002.
+In addition to his front office duties, Rojas served as the play-by-play announcer for Bears games which aired on Seton Hall University’s radio station.

-On January 11, 2021, it was announced that Rojas had been hired by Texas Rangers Double-A affiliate Frisco RoughRiders as their president and general manager.
+On January 11, 2021, after 18 years as an MLB announcer, it was announced that Rojas had been hired by Texas Rangers Double-A affiliate Frisco RoughRiders as their president and general manager, a position he held until September 2022.

 Personal life

 Rojas and his wife, Kim have three children.
 He and his family started a baseball apparel business in 2019 called Big Fly Gear.
-His father Cookie was an MLB player for 15 seasons and a manager for two.
-He is also in broadcasting, currently doing Spanish color commentary for the Miami Marlins.
-His brother Mike was the manager for the Northwest Arkansas Naturals, the Double-A affiliate to the Kansas City Royals and is currently coaching in Mexico.
+His father Cookie was an MLB player for 16 seasons and a manager for two.
+His brother Mike is a long time Minor and Major league manager and coach across many different levels and is currently coaching in Mexico.

-Rojas and his family currently reside in Trophy Club, Texas.
+Rojas and his family currently reside in Arizona.